vokal/android-res-gen/README.md

 - …
 - Profit

-If you have alternative resources for different configurations (language, orientation, smallest width) you can nest the structure in `res-gen` folder *(you must follow the [Qualifier name rules](http://developer.android.com/guide/topics/resources/providing-resources.html#QualifierRules) and order the nesting as Android expects)*:
+If you have alternative resources for different configurations (language, orientation, smallest width) you can nest the structure in `res-gen` folder:
 ~~~
 res-gen/
     en/